x3l51/LanDeviceScanUtil/README.md

-Use:
+This will automatically use the full IP range, which your device is in:
 ```
 sudo python3 network_scan_email_compare.py
 ```

-This will automatically use the full IP range, which your device is in.
+This let's you enter a custom range or specific device:
 ```
 sudo python3 network_scan_email_compare.py 192.168.0.*
 ```